3 ways consultants can help support new and changing K-12 feeding needs

 During the initial months of the pandemic, equipment to deliver good, appealing food safely wasn’t available, so schools often relied on ambient-temperature foods like peanut butter and jelly sandwiches or corn dogs in order to feed students.

-As months have passed and kitchens and equipment providers have adapted, options like LTI’s ExpressLine series of portable serving counters have become available to support these changing needs.
+As months have passed and kitchens and equipment providers have adapted, options like LTI’s ExpressLine series of portable cold and hot food serving counters have become available to support these changing needs.
 And these counters can continue to be valuable in a post-COVID world, serving as additional points of service in a cafeteria, as dining “outposts” in remote locations, for special catering events and more.

 Consultants can also help schools further prepare by ensuring equipment choices are able to adapt to whatever may come by carefully comparing technical features to ideally match performance with application.
 For example, drop-ins that have multiple temperature settings and can switch from hot to cold (like QuickSwitch from LTI) allow for much greater menu flexibility.